The Vision behind the Rapido

 Triac Composites is the manufacturing arm of Rapido Trimarans.

 Triac Composites has an international management team and technical staff.
-We employ nearly 100 local staff – many of whom have been with Paul and James since the beginning of their time in Vietnam.
+We employ nearly 100 local staff – many of whom have been with Paul since he first opened a composites manufacturing plant in Vietnam back in 2006.